 Here are some easy ways to save you money on room stays.

 This is becoming a huge craze and if you’re not a part of it, you’re missing out.
 Imagine living in a castle in France, on a vineyard in Italy or in a beachfront cottage in the Caribbean.
 Wouldn’t that be amazing?!
 In exchange for taking care of the home you’ll be living in, and (in most cases) the homeowner’s pet, you’ll receive free accommodation.

 There are house sits to be had worldwide, from India to Thailand and New Zealand to Canada.
 This is a great way to travel like a local, get the insider scoop on the hot-spots around town, meet incredible people, enjoy the company of a furry friend and of course, live for free!

-We’ve been members of TrustedHouseSitters for over a year now and have saved thousands of dollars on accommodation costs…not to mention we lived in the Caribbean and (soon) Costa Rica and were lucky enough to take care of some adorable dogs 🙂 Sign up now and give it a try!
+We’ve been members of TrustedHouseSitters for a few years now and have saved thousands of dollars on accommodation costs…not to mention we lived in Grenada, Barbados, Costa Rica and were lucky enough to take care of some adorable dogs 🙂 Sign up now and give it a try!